 - Deduction for state and local income tax.
 This deduction has been made permanent and makes a huge difference to residents of states with a state income tax.

 IRA charitable donations.
 IRA owners at least age 70 ½ can still make tax-free donations of up to $100,000 from IRAs to certain qualified charities.

 Research and development tax credit.
-This has been extended for two years.
+This has been extended through December 2017.

 Deduction for small business equipment purchases of up to $2 million.
 This is extended and now includes computer software.